NUMC to allow metal badges for security guards

 “Let’s not go backwards on security,” Laricchiuta said at the meeting.
 “I would ask the board to at least know that I don’t think this is a time that we should be taking their badges away, and any other tools that they are licensed to and trained to use.
 This is the time we should be bolstering them up.”

+“We want to keep our security force, we need them, they do a great job," Laricchiuta said.
+"Let’s not emasculate them to the point where they lose even more authority,”

-"It’s a symbol in the hospital against people who might have bad intentions," Laricchiuta said in an interview Thursday.
+In an interview Thursday, Laricchiuta called metal badges, "a symbol in the hospital against people who might have bad intentions."

 Tsunis said, “we’re nimble here . . . we will go back" to metal badges.